Ifri N'Amr Ou Moussa

 Ifri n'Amr Ou Moussa is an archaeological site discovered in 2005, located in the rural commune of Aït Siberne, Khémisset Province, in Western Morocco.
-This site has revealed burials associated with both Moroccan Early Neolithic and Bell Beaker culture.
+This site has revealed burials associated with the Moroccan Early Neolithic, Levantine Pre-Pottery Neolithic, and Bell Beaker culture.

 Genetics

 Fregel et al. 2018 examined the remains of 7 individuals buried at Ifri N'Amr Ou Moussa (c.
 5325-4786 BCE).
 The 2 samples of Y-DNA extracted belonged to the paternal haplogroup E-L19*, while the 5 samples of mtDNA extracted belonged to the maternal haplogroups M1b1*, U6a1b (two samples), U6a7b2 and U6a3.
-The paternal haplogroup E-L19* is very common in North Africa, and the maternal haplogroups are associated with migrations from Eurasia into North Africa during the Upper Paleolithic.
+The paternal haplogroup E-L19* is very common in North Africa, and the maternal haplogroups are associated with migrations from Eurasia into North Africa during the Neolithic bringing pastoralism technology, and Upper Palaeolithic respectively.
 They were found to be closely related to the early Stone Age people buried at Taforalt, Morocco (c.
 15000 BCE).
 Both the Taforalt and Ifri N'Amr ou Moussa people were found to also be related to people of the Natufian culture (c.
 12000 BCE) and Pre-Pottery Neolithic (c. ~10000 BCE) of the Levant, with whom they appeared to share a common origin.
-This genetic continuity with the Taforalt suggested that the ancestors of the Ifri n'Amr ou Moussa people had adopted a Neolithic lifestyle without substantial migration, however a paper from 2023 dealing with ancient genomes in Morocco, found that a change from foraging to food production occurred 7,400 years ago, and farming practices were introduced by Neolithic European groups, being adopted by locals initially without demic diffusion.
+This autosomal genetic continuity with the Taforalt suggested that the ancestors of the Ifri n'Amr ou Moussa people had adopted a Neolithic lifestyle without substantial migration, however a paper from 2023 dealing with ancient genomes in Morocco, found that a change from foraging to food production occurred 7,400 years ago, and farming practices were introduced by Neolithic European groups, being adopted by locals initially without demic diffusion.
+Nonetheless, the lack paternal continuity with Taforalt individuals, who belonged to haplogroup E-M78 rather than E-L19, suggests that the male ancestors of the Ifri n'Amr ou Moussa are not solely descended from earlier Iberomaurusian culture bearers, and may have influence from the Levant.